Advika123456789/Advika123456789/README.md

 - 👋 YOO!!! i'M advika
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning and not soo good but I know really good tips for begginner
+- 🌱 I’m currently learning and not soo good. bUT i'M FINE I guess
+- I'm just k
 - i'VE made many repositries
 - you can check them
 - and I'm 12yo